adamnoto/tripisco-api-docs/source/includes/_bookings_listing.md

-page | Integer | Indicate the current page total | Integer | Number of all records has_next | Boolean | Indicate if there is a next page that contains other records bookings | Object | Data of booking, similar to the object returned when booking a hotel
+page | Integer | Indicate the current page total | Integer | Number of all records has_next | Boolean | Indicate if there is a next page that contains other records bookings | Object | Data of booking, similar to the object returned when booking a hotel, or get a booking by ID